shoutem/shoutem.github.io/_posts/1-1-4-CreatingShortcutAndScreen.md

 # Creating shortcut and screen
 <hr />

-The easiest way to understand what shortcuts are, is to think of them as links to the starting screen in your extension.
+The easiest way to understand what shortcuts are, is to think of them as **links** to the starting screen of your extension.
 These links will be used to navigate to your extension from any part of the application.
 Extensions can expose multiple shortcuts.
-Let's now create one.
+Let's create one now.

 ```ShellSession
 $ shoutem shortcut add openRestaurantsList